MuKnIO/avoum-cardano-feasibility-study/study.md

-Opening the auction is handled by the minting policy; the transaction should have one input, which is the assets being sold, and one output which is the auction cell.
+Opening the auction is handled by the minting policy; the transaction should have one input, which is the assets being sold, and one output which is the auction account.

 The other two transaction types are handled by the validator.
 The validator can distinguish them based on their valid time range;